henningpohl/hcidata/README.md

 ## Contributing

 Please create a pull request if you want to add a dataset to this package.
-You should hold the rights to release that data and all you coauthors need to agree to the release.
-Your data mustn’t contain personal data to be included into hcidata.
+You should hold the rights to release that data and all your coauthors need to agree to the release.
+Your data must not contain personal data to be included into hcidata.